 SOCIAL MESSENGER PLATFORMS

 If you plan to have a lasting career in this industry, you will need the following at some point in time:

-Whatsapp: It’s used by EVERYONE.
-It is about the only messaging app used in Mexico and Latin America.
-But people from Singapore to Sydney use it daily, too.
-It allows you to share texts, voice calls, videos, images, media, and more.
-Because my new feature film is across borders, I have Whatsapp groups just for my actors and producers to stay connected and updated.
+Whatsapp: WhatsApp is a messaging app that's widely used across the globe, especially in Mexico and Latin America.
+It allows you to share texts, voice calls, videos, images, and more.
+I use dedicated WhatsApp groups for my films to keep my actors and producers connected and updated across borders.

 WeChat is used in China.
 And as my Film China article stated, you will be working with someone in China at some point in time.
 You MUST have WeChat.
 Like Whatsapp, it’s used for messaging.
 WeChat, though, is also used as a social media platform.
 Remember, they can’t use Facebook.
 They use WeChat.

 Zoom/Skype.
 I think we all used Skype before COVID, but no one knew what Zoom was until recently.
 Zoom is used for writers' rooms, interviews, film festivals, and more.
 People are even making movies on Zoom.
 I have used Zoom more for Screenwriting Staffing in the last year than any other online platform/service.
 With everything being done virtually, you need both of these social apps downloaded on your phone/computer.

 If there's only one thing to remember from this article, it's this: when reaching out to individuals on social media whom you don't know, ask what you can do for them instead of what they can do for you.